-The scale of savings agreed to be delivered over future financial years remains significant with £64.920m currently forecast to be delivered over the period 2020/21 - 2022/23.
+The scale of savings agreed to be delivered over future financial years remains significant with £58.370m to be delivered over the period 2020/21 - 2022/23.

 Any significant under-delivery or slippage to delivery timeframes will create an additional funding pressure and impact on the ongoing and longer-term financial health of the council.